seerapusairam/kong-student-management-api/README.md

 # Student Management API with Kong Gateway

-This project sets up a Student Management API using a Node.js application, secured and managed by Kong Gateway.
-It includes Redis for caching/session management and Konga for easy administration of Kong.
+This project provides a complete deployment environment for the [Student Management API](https://github.com/seerapusairam/student-management-api), placing it behind a customized Kong API Gateway.

-The architecture follows modern DevOps principles, separating the application build process from the deployment process.
-The application is containerized and pushed to a Docker registry, and the deployment is managed via Docker Compose, which pulls the pre-built image.
+The architecture follows modern DevOps and GitOps principles.
+The application is a pre-built Docker image pulled from a registry, and the entire stack is orchestrated via Docker Compose.
+The gateway itself is customized with a custom Lua plugins and is managed declaratively using `decK`.

 ---